-Play areas do come with their upfront costs, but you shouldn’t let this expense keep your community from enjoying all the benefits a playground can provide.
+Play areas can provide many benefits to your community, including building better social skills and physical strength in kids.
+Your community will appreciate having someplace to gather where their kids can play together.
 With budgeting and fundraising, you can make this project a reality and allow families in your community or students at your school to enjoy a space where they can learn, exercise and have fun.

 - Site preparations: If you’re replacing an old playground with new equipment, this may be a more affordable project than creating a playground from scratch.
 For a new playground installation, you may need to start with site preparations, such as leveling the terrain or adding surfacing.
 If you’re replacing old play space, you’ll need to budget for taking down old equipment.